-349 - Teaching Methodology for Foreign Languages - Also listed as FREN 349 and SPAN 349, this course fulfills a state requirement for students seeking certification in the teaching of foreign languages.
+349 - Teaching Methodology for Foreign Languages - Also listed as FREN 349 and SPAN 349. this course fulfills a state requirement for students seeking certification in the teaching of foreign languages.
 Students will explore the theories of language acquisitions, current research, and various methods of language instruction.
 Students will create lesson plans and assessments that correspond to current understandings of how K-12 students best learn a second language.
 This course will emphasize the national standards and proficiency-based objectives for foreign language instruction.
 Given in English.
-Prerequisite: Seven courses beyond the 212-215 level and admission to the Randolph-Macon Education Department's teacher preparation program.
+Prerequisites: seven courses beyond the 212-215 level and admission to the Randolph-Macon Education Department's teacher preparation program.
 Required to be taken no earlier than the academic year during which student teaching is to take place.
 Offered as needed.
 Three hours.
 Staff.

-373 - Business German II - This advanced business course will help students to communicate in German professionally.
-It provides students with an overview of business-related contexts and how to function in various business settings.
-Students will discuss economic and political issues related to the EU, environmental issues, recent historical events, cultural issues that inform business practices, job search and job interviews, office organization and equipment, social meetings with business partners and small talk.
-The course also discusses intercultural communication and the differences between German and American business culture.
-Prerequisite: GERM 273.
-Given in German.
+373 - Advanced Business German - This advanced business course will help students to communicate in German professionally.
+It provides students with an overview of how to use German in specific business-related contexts and function in various business settings.
+With a focus on the larger context within which it is situated (political/economical system), students will discuss economic and political issues (a subscription to a free German news service is mandatory) and practice "hands-on" experience with everyday situations.
+Students will work on topics such as current economic and political events related to the EU, environmental issues, recent historical events, cultural issues that inform business practices, job search and job interviews, office organization and equipment, social meetings with business partners and small talk.
+The course is taught in German with English used on discussions related to intercultural communication and differences between German and American business culture.
+Prerequisite: GERM 273 or permission by instructor.
 Three hours.
-Eren, Staff.
+Eren.